 Aida: Yeah, that’s a good question.
 It’s a hard one too.
 I feel like we spend a lot of time thinking about this.
 My very simple way of defining commonsense knowledge is that it is a knowledge shared by a typically large group of people.
 It’s often not mentioned, so it’s often left unsaid.
 It’s not explicitly said, even in daily communication or even like in our text corpora.
 It’s typically about everyday situations, like things that people kind of know about everyday situations.
 An interesting part of it for me is also that it’s typically probabilistic.
 So we might have some knowledge, but there’s usually probably the distribution of what we believe.
 Let’s say if I ask you how you boil water, the most common way is basically you pour water in a kettle, you put the kettle on your stove – but this is true if you’re in a kitchen.
 If you’re in a lab environment, you’re going to boil water in a different setting.
 So there’s some probability on this knowledge and it’s different from facts.
 Most of it is basically true or false, it’s probabilistic.

 Aida: Yeah, I’m not sure.
 I’m actually even not sure how to test for this.
 Like if you just think about commonsense reasoning or understanding, we can test for transfer in that domain.
-My intuition is that it’s going to be a harder transfer task because the way the models can use commonsense is either by having commonsense knowledge base and basically retrieving from that or trying to extract common knowledge or learn commonsense knowledge from the existing corpora that we have.
+My intuition is that it’s going to be a harder transfer task because the way the machine learning models can use commonsense is either by having commonsense knowledge base and basically retrieving from that or trying to extract common knowledge or learn commonsense knowledge from the existing corpora that we have.
 If you think about this, basically what you’re asking in terms of transition to me is better models are able to learn to synthesize commonsense knowledge, which can be a challenging task and I don’t actually know if it’s directly tied to generation.
 It’s hard to test for it in a way.
-You want your model to do well in a generalization setting, is the test organization the ability to synthesize new knowledge?
+You want your machine learning model to do well in a generalization setting, is the test organization the ability to synthesize new knowledge?
 How would you test for it?
 You kind of need to have manual annotations of what the knowledge is produced and go from there.
 It’s an interesting question.

 Aida: I guess major transition is typically per task, right?
 So when you say multi-generalized well, the question is for what tasks we’re going to test for in the current most recent line of work.
 The base models are typically a language model and we pick a language model that generalizes well, in a sense, that it’s doing well on the validation or test that sometimes if we have that actually with the larger language models, this is also really hard to measure.
 So it’s not necessarily an auto distribution transition, it’s just a better model.
 And given the current comments and benchmarks, I think we will probably see a correlation between performance and language modeling and performance and commonsense benchmarks for most of the existing benchmarks.
 But I don’t think that is necessarily generalization in the domain of commonsense.
 Does that make sense?